meaton212/Raman_Code_Analysis/README.md

 * D band vs. I<sub>d</sub>/I<sub>g</sub>
 * 2D band vs. G band

-Additionally, the Raman code will plot the spectra for each file in several plots, if the user wishes
+Additionally, the Raman code can plot the spectra for each file in several plots
 * Raw Spectra
 * Normalized Spectra
 * Average Spectra for each file